They came from as far away as Portland, Oregon and Tyler, Texas.

-Mesh News Desk joined AUGS in 2016 and attended its annual meeting, Pelvic Floor Disorders (PFD) Week in Denver.
+Mesh News Desk's editor joined AUGS in 2016 and attended its annual meeting, Pelvic Floor Disorders (PFD) Week in Denver.
 It offered a full day of scientific presentations along with one day of surgical and clinical workshops.

 Then president Douglass Hale, M.D. called out the “anti-mesh” movement blaming the injured and trial lawyers for eliminating “tools” in a physicians’ toolbox, used to treat incontinence and pelvic floor collapse.

 In reality, the medical device industry, facing heat from huge jury verdicts, saw the writing on the wall and quietly removed a few of the more problematic products from the market.

 Not an official recall, a quiet removal gives industry the option to reintroduce a similar device after a few tweaks.

 There is generally no patient presence at AUGS, but there is always a great trade show on the floor with the latest “innovative” medical devices promoted such as those from Boston Scientific, Coloplast, Allergan, Ethicon, Bard, Cook Medical, Medtronic, Caldera, among others.
 This year 166 sponsors provided about half of the budget for the gathering.